delynchoong/delynchoong.github.io/_posts/2022-08-18-aks-app-gateway.md

 ---
-title: "Deploying Azure Kubernetes Service, Nginx Ingress Controller and Redirecting your custom Site with App Gateway"
+title: "Deploying Azure Kubernetes Service, Nginx and Redirecting your Custom Site with App Gateway"
 categories:
   - blog
 last_modified_at: 2023-010-09T16:20:02-05:00